Inspired for an Adventure? Check out Beef Stroganoff - Pouch and Beef Stew - Pouch

 Breakfast: Mountain House Scrambled Eggs with Uncured Bacon

-Lunch: Tortilla, cheese, banana chips
+Lunch: Tortilla, powdered hummus, banana chips

 Dinner: Mountain House Beef Lasagna

-Breakfast: Mountain House Veggie Chorizo Breakfast Scramble, dried fruit
+Breakfast: Mountain House Veggie Chorizo Breakfast Scramble

 Inspired for an Adventure?
 Check out Beef Stroganoff - Pouch and Beef Stew - Pouch